dhartirl/7D2DMilitaryClasses/README.md

 Adds several new classes to allow for more character progression.
 Progression in each class requires two different attributes and the classes are themed to match those attributes.

+Each tier of a class is unlocked at player levels 50, 60, 70, 80 and 100.

 ## Classes

 ### Sergeant (Strength/Perception)